groots-software-technologies/gmetrics-agent-plugins/README.md

+# To add gmetrics-agent binary plugins to remote host

-# Gmetrics-plugins, copy to "/groots/metrics/libexec"
+## Gmetrics-plugins, copy to "/groots/metrics/libexec"

 - To copy gmetrics plugins from git to remote host's /groots/metrics/libexec directory